TheMaster1127/HTH/README.md

 # AHK-to-js

 **AHK-to-js** is a transpiler from AutoHotkey (AHK) to JavaScript (JS) that puts it all in a full HTML file.
-It aims to simulate AHK inside a browser on any device.
+It aims to simulate AHK inside a browser on almost any device.

 **Note:**
 - This project is specifically for AutoHotKey V1.